jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_2_Quiz.md

 - [ ] From the “device” attribute found in IENetlayer objects from ExecutableNetwork

 Feedback: Correct!
 The dictionary has the default mapping created by the developers.

+#### 5. What device_name should you use for multi-device mode with CPU and a single GPU, with GPU  prioritized over CPU?

+`MULTI:GPU,CPU`

+Feedback: Correct!
+The device that appears earlier in the list is preferentially used.

+#### 6. How many requests should you use for multi-device mode?

+- [ ] Only one request
+- [ ] As many requests as there are devices
+- [ ] Number found by calling optimal_number_of_requests()
+- [x] `Number found in the config parameter OPTIMAL_NUMBER_OF_REQUESTS for ExecutableNetwork`

+Feedback: Correct!
+The optimal number of requests can be far larger than the number of devices, so always check this value for maximum performance.